abhilast/cloudflare-labs/module05/README.md

 ### The Current Security Gap

 After completing Module 4, you have an impressive security setup:
-- Full HTTPS encryption (Browserâ†"Cloudflare and Cloudflareâ†"Origin)
+- Full HTTPS encryption (Browser↔Cloudflare and Cloudflare↔Origin)
 - Certificate validation at both stages
 - Automatic HTTP to HTTPS redirects
 - Your origin IP hidden from DNS lookups